top of page

 In reality, concrete can harden underwater just as well as in the air.

-Concrete can harden underwater just as well as in the air.
+Caption: Concrete can harden underwater just as well as in the air!

 This works because concrete doesn't actually "dry."
 The cement in the concrete reacts with water molecules to cure.
 As the cement chemically reacts with water, the concrete hardens.
 When you pour concrete underwater, the outer layer reacts with the water quickly, forming a hard outer shell.
 The rest of the concrete hardens more slowly.